-Another group of students have developed technologies to help control the problems of fires in shacklands.
-A Humanities student is using his spare time to conserve heritage in the Bo-Kaap area in Cape Town.
+Another group of students have developed technologies to help control the problem of fires in shacklands.
+A humanities student is using his spare time to conserve heritage in the Bo-Kaap area in Cape Town.
 Others have used their time to improve disability services in communities.

-Students in the Computer Science department have designed applications for use in communities, while others have taught Maths and Science to school learners.
+Students in the computer science department have designed applications for use in communities, which others have used to teach maths and science to school learners.